 Andy will speak at the South by Southwest EDU Film Festival, March 6, 2019

 Radio IQ/ NPR features story about Seats at the Table and Books Behind Bars, Februrary 2019

 Books Behind Bars to top the list of courses from around the world featured in international education expert Ken Bain’s forthcoming Super Courses.

 Books Behind Bars: Life, Literature, and Leadership is an internationally recognized program that brings together incarcerated youth and university students and transforms both groups through the power of conversation about great Russian literature.
 READ MORE

-Andrew Kaufman is a sought-after keynote speaker and workshop facilitator who helps business leaders transform their company's culture by engaging employees in deep, meaningful conversation about corporate purpose, resulting in break-through levels of cross-functional communication, collaboration, and innovation.
+Andrew Kaufman is an in-demand keynote speaker and workshop facilitator who helps corporate executives transform their company's culture and achieve bottom-line results through deep, personally meaningful conversation about their relationship to change in all of its aspects.
 He is available to speak on:

 Pushing the Boundaries: Managing Change for Growth and Innovation